-The subject lot has been the subject of a number of noise complaints since 2009.
-Whilst the noise complaint raised in 2009 was investigated and resolved by the City, the complaints raised in 2014 and 2016 are in relation to ongoing noise management issues at the subject lot.
-These noise issues are intended to be resolved in relation to this development through this development application.
+The proposed Motor Vehicle Repair Shop has been the subject of a number of noise complaints since it commenced operation in 2001.
+Whilst the noise complaint raised in 2009 was investigated and resolved by the City, the complaints raised in 2014 and 2016 are in relation to ongoing noise management issues that are intended to be resolved through this development application.